We debate the pros and cons of going for a public or private hospital birth in Hong Kong.

-- Your spot is not guaranteed until the day you go into labour and you can be turned away.
+- Your spot is not guaranteed until the day you go into labour and you can be turned away (in exceptional circumstances).

-- All the pros of private hospital come with a very high price tag.
+- All the pros of a private hospital come with a very high price tag.

 - Costs can increase drastically when faced with an emergency.